 Many cristacortis sources also induce the concentric gum deposits when inoculated into Washington navel or Orlando tangelo seedlings.
-In addition, they induce radially oriented stem-pitting symptoms (fig. 1, G), which are never induced by sources of concave gum free of cristacortis.
+In addition, they induce radially oriented stem-pitting symptoms (fig. 1, C), which are never induced by sources of concave gum free of cristacortis.
 When concentric gum layers and radially oriented stem pits appeared in the same plant, both concave gum and cristacortis were concluded to be present.

 Recently, cristacortis sources have been found which, upon inoculation, produce stem-pitting symptoms but no concentric gum deposits (fig. 1, D).
+Such concave gum agent (3).
+Cristacortis sources were recently found which are likely free of concave gum virus but which show, or induce, young-leaf symptoms of psorosis on inoculated plants.
+This finding questions the specificity of psorosis young-leaf symptoms in diagnosing psorosis and certain other citrus viruses.

-Such sources were thought to be free of concave gum, and were used for further studies.
+sources were thought to be free of concave gum, and were used for further studies.
 All these sources of inoculum caused psorosis young-leaf flecking and oak leaf patterns.